 Lebkuchen have been made in Nuremberg since medieval times.
 This recipe for Nürnberger Lebkuchen (Nuremberg Lebkuchen) is from 1553!
 Isn’t that awesome? 😀

 Lebkuchen have a long tradition in Nuremberg.
 The first Lebküchner (Lebkuchen maker) was recorded in 1395 in Nuremberg.
 Medieval Lebkuchen were made with honey, sugar, flour and spices – no nuts, no eggs, no candied citrus peel.
-Nuremberg was one of the two largest trade centers on the route from Italy to Nothern Europe in medieval times.
+Honey hunters gathered honey from wild bee colonies in the large forest that surrounds Nuremberg (old drawing of honey hunters).
+In earlier times, the Nuremberg forest was also called “The bee garden of the Holy Roman Empire”.
+Nuremberg was also one of the two largest trade centers on the route from Italy to Northern Europe in medieval times.
 So there was no shortage of imported cane sugar and spices.
-Honey hunters gathered honey from wild bee colonies in the large forest that surrounds Nuremberg (old drawing of honey hunters).
-The Nuremberg forest was also called “The bee garden of the Holy Roman Empire”.

 Niernberger Lezeltlach – Nuremberg Lebkuchen